 Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so, preferably in writing as soon as possible after the event and ideally within a few days, as this helps us to establish what happened more easily.
 In any event, this should be within 12 months of the incident or within 12 months of you discovering that you giving as much detail as you can.

-Send your written complaint to: Mrs Sharon James, Practice Manager, Salisbury Walk in Health Centre, Avon Approach, Salisbury.
+Send your written complaint to: Mrs Sharon James, Operations Manager, Salisbury Walk in Health Centre, Avon Approach, Salisbury.
 SP1 3SL

 What we do next?